Mino

 -

 However, changing this only adjusts the layout, it won’t move any drawings or existing content.
-If needed, you can use the lasso tool from the toolbar to move what you’ve already written, but for the best experience, it’s better to set your preferred week start at the beginning before adding too much to your planner.
+If needed, you can use the lasso tool from the toolbar to move what you’ve already written, but for the best experience, it’s better to set your preferred week start at the beginning before adding too much to your journal.

 -